fjoanis/reverserl/README.md

 Introducing... reverserl!

 Let's build a little Erlang application that does something really simple: reverse strings.
-To show a bit more of what Erlang can do it will also have a simple session based web API.
+To show a bit more of what Erlang can do it should also have a simple web API.

 We'll try to cover: